lasagna0/monkpy/README.md

-# SMRetriever
+# Monkpy

-**Survey Monkey Retriever** - A Python library for interacting with SurveyMonkey API through R integration.
+**Survey Monkey Retriever** (Monkpy) - A Python library for interacting with SurveyMonkey API through R integration.

 This library was developed as part of the data analysis framework used in **Fundación Santo Domingo** to streamline the process of retrieving and processing SurveyMonkey survey data.